Inside Google Analytics for SharePoint

 The best solution for enterprise-level analytics is not always the one that you’d expect

-Microsoft SharePoint is this bustling virtual metropolis, packed with virtual offices and insights and businesses working in the cloud and collaborating across time and space.
+Microsoft SharePoint is this bustling virtual metropolis, packed with virtual offices and insights, and businesses working in the cloud and collaborating across time and space.
 It’s one of the most versatile platforms on the market today, and the most ubiquitous, which makes it a space where most enterprises want to plant their virtual analytics flag.
-They want to do more than just store and access information easily, they want to be able to analyse it and leverage it to drive the business.
+They want to do more than just store and access information easily, they want to be able to analyze it and leverage it to drive the business.

 There are multiple solutions on the market that are designed to help the enterprise get the most from its data within SharePoint.
 One of the most commonly referenced is Google Analytics.
-This solution has emerged from the behemoth that is Google and is, of course, considered one of the front runners on the general analytics market.
+This solution has emerged from the behemoth that is Google and is, of course, considered one of the front runners in the general analytics market.
 However, it’s not necessarily the perfect fit for SharePoint as it brings a fair pile of cons along with the pros.

 google analytics